Toxic Tears looks at the little-known darker side of the “Green

 of their decisions and products.

-Reviews & Awards"Recommended.
+Reviews and Festivals"Recommended.
 Toxic Tears provides a succinct overview of the serious situation of agriculture in India.
 Subtitled “the darker side of the Green Revolution", Toxic Tears is conveniently divided into 5 minute chapters that effectively cover the issues: Green Revolution, debt, suicide, globalization, and hope.
 Recommended for courses discussing bioethics, GMOs, rural life in developing countries, economic development in developing countries, or advocacy."

 –Educational Media Reviews Online